 As the demand for products from aquaculture is constantly increasing and thus the supply of operation space in coastal areas is limited, there are worldwide efforts to move aquaculture more into the open ocean.
 Central expectations for this offshore transformation is that the breeding of aquatic organisms should take place in marine areas where more space is available, stakeholders conflicts are less and better water qualities exist.
 As a result, new aquaculture production areas have been identified that either lie further out in the open ocean or, on the other hand, areas that are not far from the mainland but are subject to harsh weather conditions.
 This leads to a field of research commonly referred to as Open Ocean Aquaculture, Offshore Aquaculture or Exposed Aquaculture.

-WGOOA will work out concepts for site-specific solutions that will enable the sustainable development of offshore aquacultures vis à vis addressing the various dimensions of sustainable marine food production, food security and food safety.
-To this end, the goal of WGOOA is to form an inter- and transdisciplinary group of biologists, engineers, economists, spatial planers, managers, people from the industry, administrations and NGOs together, to develop a roadmap for the future of aquaculture at open ocean locations.
+The group will work out concepts for site-specific solutions that will enable the sustainable development of offshore aquacultures.
+The goal of WGOOA is to form an inter- and transdisciplinary group of biologists, engineers, economists, spatial planers, managers, people from the industry, administrations and NGOs together, to develop a roadmap for the future of aquaculture at open ocean locations.